Member Guide

 Legal Action

-The ability to pursue fair health care costs on your behalf as a self-pay patient is an important part of how CrowdHealth operates and cares for the Crowd.
+The ability to pursue fair healthcare costs on your behalf as a self-pay patient is an important part of how CrowdHealth operates and cares for the Crowd.
 In the case that a provider bills an unfair amount and is unwilling to negotiate with us, CrowdHealth requires Members to give us the right to pursue legal action against that provider on behalf of you and the Crowd.

 Access to Your Health Records